Ian Garner

 I grew up in London, England, before enrolling for undergraduate studies at the University of Bristol, where I completed my degree in Russian.
 I also studied classical guitar performance at the Rimsky-Korsakov State Conservatory in St. Petersburg, Russia, and taught in rural Finland before I came to Toronto in 2010 for graduate school.

-My PhD in the Slavic Languages and Literatures department is about the genesis and growth of the myth of Stalingrad in the Soviet Union and Russia.
+My PhD in the Slavic and East European Languages and Cultures department is about the genesis and growth of the myth of Stalingrad in the Soviet Union and Russia.
 The work spans disciplines, drawing together approaches from literary and film studies, history, and political science.
 I’m particularly interested in relating the origins of Russians’ idea of Stalingrad to their national image in the present day, well after the end of the Soviet Union.

 Recently I’ve been looking at how the Soviet media coverage of Stalingrad resembles that of 9/11, which makes you realize just how similarly our seemingly very different worlds react to and invoke national tragedies.
 Recent developments in Russia and Ukraine show the importance of understanding these trends, which help us to comprehend what to Western outsiders often seems like an inexplicable view of the world.